nicholas5538/fp-voucher-FE/README.md

 ### Environment Setup

 - Add a new SSH key to your GitHub account.
-[Instructions to how to generate](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+[Instructions to how to generate](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account 'Generate SSH key').

-- Install any version of node that is > 10.0.0.
+- Install any version of node that is >= 14.0.0.

-  > 💁 **Tip:** You can use [nvm](https://github.com/nvm-sh/nvm) to easily manage multiple versions of node.
+  > 💁 **Tip:** You can use [nvm](https://github.com/nvm-sh/nvm 'nvm repo') to easily manage multiple versions of node.
 Once installed, run `nvm use` in the project directory.

-- Install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) (We're currently using yarn [v3.5.0](https://github.com/nicholas5538/fp-capstone/tree/main/frontend-voucher/.yarn/releases) for this project)
+- Install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) (We're currently using yarn [v3.5.0](https://github.com/nicholas5538/fp-capstone/blob/main/.yarn/releases/yarn-3.5.0.cjs) for this project)

   > 💁 `npm install --global yarn`